yzy0014/yzy0014.github.io/_pages/llm-project.md

 <strong>Manuscript in preparation for ICML 2025</strong><br>
 <em>"How LLMs Encode Stereotypes: Rotating Personality Structures, Not Just Shifting Scores"</em>

-This work represents a significant contribution to the understanding of bias mechanisms in large language models and provides novel theoretical and practical frameworks for addressing cultural representation in AI systems.
+This work represents a significant contribution to understanding bias mechanisms in large language models and provides novel theoretical and practical frameworks for addressing cultural representation in AI systems.
 </div>

 <div style="font-family:Times New Roman; font-size:0.75em; margin-top:2em; padding:1em; background-color:#f9f9f9; border-left:4px solid #4a4a4a;">